 only retain the gTLD registration data for as long as necessary to achieve the purpose stated in the disclosure request.

-Will not be restricted in the number of SSAD requests that can be submitted at a time, except where the accredited entity poses a demonstrable threat to the SSAD.
+Will not be restricted in the number of SSAD requests that can be submitted during a specific period of time, except where the accredited entity poses a demonstrable threat to the SSAD.
 It is understood that possible limitations in SSAD’s response capacity and speed may apply.
 For further details see the response requirements preliminary recommendation.

 Fees:

-The accreditation service should be part of a cost-recovery system.
+The accreditation service will be a service that is financially sustainable.
 For further details, see the financial sustainability preliminary recommendation.

 Implementation Guidance